hanishkvc/prgs-fin-finfoolserrandkvc/README.rst

 The entities (MFs/stocks/indexes/...) maintained by the program could belong to different categories/types.

-enttypes.list()
+edb.enttypes()
 -----------------

 Will list all the types currently known to the program.
 Loading of data will set this list.

+for example:

-   for example wrt MFs, it could be
+   wrt MFs, it could be

       open ended equity
       money market
       hybrid etc

+   wrt Stocks, it could be

+      Index
+      Nifty 50
+      Nifty smallcap
+      NSE Pharma
+      ...

-enttypes.members(entTypeTmpls, entNameTmpls)
+edb.enttype_members(entTypeTmpls, entNameTmpls)
 ------------------------------------------------

 List all the entities belonging to the given entTypes.
 If entNameTmpls is also provided,